mortezakowkabi/jcb-persian-documentation/010-Component-Settings.md

 Each site view has a corresponding **`default.xml`** file that defines available parameters.
 When a Config Tab matches the site view name, JCB automatically adds those parameters to the XML.

-If something doesn’t appear as expected, inspect this file in your site view template.
+If something doesn't appear as expected, inspect this file in your site view template.

 ---